Andrew Koenig

 Joshua Andrew Koenig (/ˈkeɪnɪɡ/; August 17, 1968 – c.
 February 16, 2010) was an American character actor, film director, editor, writer, and human rights activist.
 He was known for his role as Richard "Boner" Stabone in Growing Pains.

 Early life

 Andrew Koenig was born August 17, 1968, the son of Star Trek actor Walter Koenig and Judy Levitt.
+He was Jewish.

-Writer Harlan Ellison spoke of the young Koenig – by his given first name of Josh – as being the inspiration for his story "Jeffty Is Five".
+Writer Harlan Ellison spoke of the young Koenig as being the inspiration for his story "Jeffty Is Five".

 The story went on to win the 1977 Nebula Award and the 1978 Hugo Award for Best Short Story.

 Career

 From 1985 to 1989, Koenig played a recurring role as Richard "Boner" Stabone, best friend to Kirk Cameron's character Mike Seaver in the first four seasons of the ABC sitcom Growing Pains.
 During the same period, he guest starred on episodes of the sitcoms My Sister Sam and My Two Dads as well as the drama 21 Jump Street.
 In the early 1990s he provided a voice for the animated series G.I.
 Joe as Ambush and Night Creeper Leader, and had a minor role as Tumak in the 1993 Star Trek: Deep Space Nine episode "Sanctuary".

 Koenig played the role of The Joker in the 2003 fan film Batman: Dead End.

 Onstage, he played the Page Boy in the eight performances of Verdi's Falstaff, a production of the Los Angeles Philharmonic Orchestra conducted by Carlo Maria Giulini at the Dorothy Chandler Pavilion in Los Angeles, California, in April 1982.
 As an adult, he starred as the M.C. in the 2007 interactive theater play The Boomerang Kid and performed with the improv group Charles Whitman Reilly and Friends.

 Though he continued his performing career in the 2006 independent film The Theory of Everything (2006), Koenig worked increasingly behind the scenes.
 He wrote, produced and/or directed the shorts Good Boy (2003) and Woman in a Green Dress and Instinct vs. Reason (2004).
 He worked as an editor on a number of films and was a video producer for the podcast Never Not Funny (2006–2010).
 His final role was in the film DaZe: Vol. Too — NonSeNse, in post-production at the time of his death, with Koenig portraying the role of Vice Chancellor.